orbisgis/lczexplore/docs/articles/joss/paper.md

 ![An example of some qualitative variable: Urban Typology by Random Forest (UTRF)](importQualVarUTRF.png)

 Figure 9 represents the UTRF classification of the French city of Redon, as computed by the GeoClimate workflow on BDTopo v2.2 data.
-The colors were not specified and therefoer were randomly picked from a palette.
+The colors were not specified and therefore were randomly picked from a palette.

 ```r